 7 Warning Signs That Your Child Might Have Misophonia

-Knowing these warning signs may help you understand your child’s hatred of sound
+These warning signs may help you understand your child’s hatred of sound.

 The term “misophonia” literally means hatred of sounds.
 A recently identified disorder of the auditory central nervous system, individuals with misophonia experience extreme sensitivity to sounds that most of us naturally filter1.

 Unfortunately for these individuals, harmless sounds can feel not only painful, but can evoke reactions such as anger and disgust.
 These sounds are sometimes called “trigger noises,” because they evoke a response by the nervous system2, and the response is not initially mediated by cognition.